 The Rainbow City / Town Center neighborhood is unique for having just 3.3% of adults here having earned a bachelor's degree.
 This is a lower rate of college graduates than NeighborhoodScout found in 98.3% of America's neighborhoods.

-In addition, one of the unique characteristics of the Rainbow City / Town Center neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.5% of the neighborhoods in America.
+In addition, the Rainbow City / Town Center neighborhood stands out for having an average per capita income lower than 95.5% of the neighborhoods in the United States.

 With 3.1% of employed workers living in the Rainbow City / Town Center neighborhood active in the military, this neighborhood has the distinction of having a higher proportion of people in the military than 97.6% of American neighborhoods.
 This is a major shaper of the neighborhood's culture and character.